Hiran death case: Waze files pre-arrest bail plea, alleges witch-hunt | Law-Order

 Waze, in the plea, said he was questioned extensively by senior officers of the ATS on March 8, during which he said that he was in south Mumbai at the relevant time (when Hiran was allegedly killed).

-''There is a virtual witch-hunt in news and social media casting speculative aspersion regarding the applicant's involvement based on half-baked information without proper research and pre-judging his guilt or innocence,'' it added.
+''There is a virtual witch-hunt in news and social media casting speculative aspersion regarding the applicants involvement on the basis of half-baked information without proper research, and pre-judging his guilt or innocence,'' it added.

 Waze said he was cooperating with the investigation and hence should be protected from arrest.